-PA 2001 nedule 2 agraph 5(3) allocated.

-NOTIFICATION OF REVIEW RESULTS

-- The following people must be notified of the result of the review and the decisions taken: - i. the child, - ii. his or her parent, - iii. others with parental responsibility, and - iv. any other persons considered appropriate. - It may be necessary to notify third parties of the result of the review.

-Only the information which third party needs to know should be given. - The notification of the results should consist of a summary of the main points of the review.
-It should make clear: - a. who is responsible for implementing the decisions taken, and - b. the relevant time-scales.

-Notifying the child and parents

-- The field social worker responsible for the case should explain to the child and the parents the decisions taken at the review and the reasons for them, whether or not they attended the meeting, and particularly if they did not.
-If possible, this should take place before the child and parents receive the written record. - It is recommended that the notification be sent no later than 14 days after the review has been held.
+PA 2001 allocated. edule 2 agraph 5(3) NOTIFICATION OF REVIEW RESULTS 64 The following people must be notified of the result of the review and the decisions taken:i. the child, ii. his or her parent, iii. others with parental responsibility, and iv. any other persons considered appropriate.
+65 It may be necessary to notify third parties of the result of the review.Only the information which third party needs to know should be given.
+66 The notification of the results should consist of a summary of the main points of the review.
+It should make clear:a. who is responsible for implementing the decisions taken, and b. the relevant time-scales.
+Notifying the child and parents 67 The field social worker responsible for the case should explain to the child and the parents the decisions taken at the review and the reasons for them, whether or not they attended the meeting, and particularly if they did not.
+If possible, this should take place before the child and parents receive the written record.
+68 It is recommended that the notification be sent no later than 14 days after the review has been held.
 It should say whom the child or parent should contact if there is disagreement about any of the decisions taken.

-DISAGREEMENTS

-- Where disagreements arise in the course of the review process between:

-- a. the child and parents,

-- b. the child and the Department, or

-- c. the parents and the Department,

-the Department should make every effort to resolve them by explaining fully the reasons for the decisions.

-- When a disagreement cannot be resolved, the Department should ensure that the following people are aware of the representations procedure required by the Act: - i. the child (where he or she is of sufficient understanding), - ii. the parents, iii. the carers and iv. others involved with the child
+DISAGREEMENTS 69 Where disagreements arise in the course of the review process between: a. the child and parents, b. the child and the Department, or c. the parents and the Department, the Department should make every effort to resolve them by explaining fully the reasons for the decisions.
+70 When a disagreement cannot be resolved, the Department should ensure that the following people are aware of the representations procedure required by the Act: i. the child (where he or she is of sufficient understanding), i.
+The child (where he of she is of sufficient dideistanding), iii. the carers and iv. others involved with the child